SVMicroSolutions/AdaptiveUI/README.md

 Select the algorithm from the combo box underneath the buttons and then press Go to see how they the UI changes.

-Button presses can be saved/restored from the disk for testing.
+Button presses can be saved/restored from the disk for testing algorithms.